Price

 Itinerary Download PDF

 This morning, travel by train to Nuremberg to visit one of the oldest (arguably the most famous) Christmas markets in the world.
 Make sure to try some Nuremberg Lebkuchen, a German cake or cookie that is similar to gingerbread, before wandering through this charming market filled with wooden stalls, old-fashioned carousels, and (if you’re lucky) some lazy snowflakes.
 In the late afternoon, travel to Munich where you can enjoy more markets with your tour leader, and then take advantage of your free time to explore Bavaria’s capital on your own.
-Approximate travel time: 2.5-3 hrs by train (Berlin-Nuremberg), 1 hr 45 min - 2.5 hrs by private vehicle (Nuremberg-Munich)
+Approximate travel time: 2.5–3 hrs by train (Berlin-Nuremberg), 1.5–2.5 hrs by private vehicle (Nuremberg-Munich) Accommodation: AWA Hotel Munich (or similar) Meals included: Breakfast

 Enjoy some free time this morning to explore Munich on your own.
 View the streets from above with a climb up the tower of Old St Peter’s Church, go ice skating at Karlsplatz, or join a curling match on the Nymphenburg Schlosskanal, which is converted into Munich’s longest curling rink during the winter.
 Window shop in Marienplatz, Munich's central square, visit the Munich Residenz, or tour St. Michael's, the largest Renaissance church north of the Alps.
 Depart for Salzburg in the afternoon and stop at the Hellbrunner Christmas market.
 This especially atmospheric Christmas market held at Hellbrunn Palace features over 700 conifers decorated with red Christmas balls and lights, immersing the area in a warm glow.
 In the evening, you’ll have a chance to visit more of Salzburg’s markets with your tour leader and group.
-Approximate travel time: 1 hr 45 min - 2 hrs by private vehicle
+Approximate travel time: 1.5–2 hrs by private vehicle Accommodation: Hotel Lasserhof (or similar) Meals included: Breakfast

 Details